Strongly $\phi$-flat modules, strongly nonnil-injective modules and their homological dimensions: strongly -flat modules and strongly nonnil-injective modules

 \begin{proposition} Let $R$ be a $\phi$-ring and $0\rightarrow A\rightarrow B\rightarrow C\rightarrow 0$ a short exact sequence of $R$-modules.
-Then the following statements hold \begin{enumerate} \item The class of strongly $\phi$-flat modules (resp., strongly nonnil-injective modules) is closed under direct limits (resp., direct products), direct summands, and extensions. \item If $B$ and $C$ are strongly $\phi$-flat modules, so is $A$. \item If $A$ and $B$ are strongly nonnil-injective modules, so is $C$. \end{enumerate} \end{proposition} \begin{proof} We only prove $(2)$ since the proof of $(1)$ is easy and the proof of $(3)$ is similar to that of $(2)$.
+Then the following statements hold. \begin{enumerate} \item The class of strongly $\phi$-flat modules $($resp., strongly nonnil-injective modules$)$ is closed under direct limits $($resp., direct products$),$ direct summands, and extensions. \item If $B$ and $C$ are strongly $\phi$-flat modules, so is $A$. \item If $A$ and $B$ are strongly nonnil-injective modules, so is $C$. \end{enumerate} \end{proposition} \begin{proof} We only prove $(2)$, since the proof of $(1)$ is easy and the proof of $(3)$ is similar to that of $(2)$.
 Let $T$ be a $\phi$-torsion module.
 Then we have an exact sequence $\cdots\rightarrow \Tor_{n+1}^R(T,C)\rightarrow \Tor_n^R(T,A)\rightarrow \Tor_n^R(T,B)\rightarrow \cdots \rightarrow \Tor_2^R(T,C)\rightarrow \Tor_1^R(T,A)\rightarrow \Tor_1^R(T,B)\rightarrow \Tor_1^R(T,C).$ Since $B$ and $C$ are strongly $\phi$-flat modules, $\Tor^R_n(T,B)=\Tor^R_n(T,C)=0$ for any $n\geq 1$.
 Hence $\Tor^R_n(T,A)=0$ for any $n\geq 1$, whence $A$ is strongly $\phi$-flat. \end{proof}

 Obviously, every strongly $\phi$-flat module is $\phi$-flat, and every strongly nonnil-injective module is nonnil-injective.
 However, it follows by Lemma \ref{bas-sfsi} that Example \ref{flat-nots} and Example \ref{inj-nots} show that $\phi$-flat modules are not always strongly $\phi$-flat, and nonnil-injective modules are also not always strongly nonnil-injective.
 But the following result exhibits that over \ZN\ rings, $\phi$-flat modules are exactly strongly $\phi$-flat and nonnil-injective modules are exactly strongly nonnil-injective. \begin{theorem} Let $R$ be a \ZN\ ring.
-Then the following assertions hold: \begin{enumerate} \item an $R$-module $M$ is $\phi$-flat if and only if it is strongly $\phi$-flat; \item an $R$-module $M$ is nonnil-injective if and only if it is strongly nonnil-injective. \end{enumerate} \end{theorem} \begin{proof} Suppose $R$ is a \ZN\ ring.
-Let $I$ be a nonnil ideal of $R$ with $a$ a non-zero-divisor in $I$.
+Then the following assertions hold: \begin{enumerate} \item an $R$-module $M$ is $\phi$-flat if and only if it is strongly $\phi$-flat; \item an $R$-module $M$ is nonnil-injective if and only if it is strongly nonnil-injective. \end{enumerate} \end{theorem} \begin{proof} (1) Suppose $M$ is a $\phi$-flat $R$-module.
+Let $J$ be an ideal of $R$ that contains $a$.
+Since $a$ is a non-zero-divisor of $R$, $\Tor_n^R(R/\langle a\rangle,M)=0$ for any positive integer $n$.
+It follows by \cite[Proposition 4.1.1]{CE56} that Hence $M/Ma$ is a flat $R/\langle a\rangle$-module.
+Consequently, for any $n\geq 1$ we have It follows that $M$ is a strongly $\phi$-flat $R$-module.